OpenNebula/website/content/product/cloud_clusters_infrastructure_configuration/storage_system_configuration/datastores.md

 | `COMPATIBLE_SYS_DS`        | Only for Image Datastores.
 Set the System Datastores that can be used with an Image Datastore, e.g. “0,100”                                                                                                                |
 | `CONTEXT_DISK_TYPE`        | Specifies the disk type used for context devices (`BLOCK` or `FILE`).
 If not specified, `FILE` is used by default.                                                                                                         |

-The Files & Kernels Datastore is an special datastore type to store plain files to be used as kernels, ram-disks or context files.
+The Files & Kernels Datastore is a special datastore type to store plain files to be used as kernels, ram-disks, or context files.
 [See here to learn how to define them]({{% relref "file_ds#file-ds" %}}).

 {{< alert title="Important" color="success" >}}
-If you  are using `BRIDGE_LIST` you need to install any tool needed to access the underlying storage (e.g. Ceph `BRIDGE_LIST` servers need Ceph client tools), as well as generic tools like `qemu-img`.{{< /alert >}}
+If you  are using `BRIDGE_LIST` you need to install any tool needed to access the underlying storage (e.g., Ceph `BRIDGE_LIST` servers need Ceph client tools), as well as generic tools like `qemu-img`.{{< /alert >}}

 ## Disable a System Datastore

 System Datastores can be disabled to prevent the scheduler from deploying new VM in them.
-Datastores in the `disabled` state are monitored as usual, and the existing VM will continue to run.
+Datastores in the `disabled` state are monitored as usual and the existing VM will continue to run.

 ```default
 $ onedatastore disable system